yay135/gene_connectivity/readme.md

 ``python run.py``

-This will traing and test an autoencoder on the tcga_cptac breast cancer dataset. edges are ignored if model_type is not set to 'gcn' or 'pna'.
+This will traing and test an autoencoder on the tcga cptac breast cancer dataset.
+Edges are ignored if model_type is not set to 'gcn' or 'pna'.

 ### 3.6.2
 Modify configure.py the enclosed lines as follows